 Goal of the Month Club

-Consider tackling one of the following tips and working on that until it becomes a habit (which may take weeks).
-And then try another.
-Everyone is different, so pick the one you think might make the biggest change in your health and energy.
-Tackle that first.
-Or go for one that sounds easy and build on that success.
+Easing into a healthier diet and lifestyle may be more practical than aiming for a huge multi-faceted grand plan.
 Studies at Stanford University offered tips for forming good habits.
 They also found that making an emotional connection to the desired habit helps.
-So does having the goals written out helps.
-Perhaps print this out and assign a month to each item (I’ve given more than 12 choices).
+Having the goals written out also helps.
+Perhaps print this out and assign a month to each item (note, I’ve given more than 12 choices).
 Post the plan where you will see it daily and remember that a trip of a 1,000 miles starts with a single step.

 - Consider reducing your intake of grains like wheat and corn.
-They are starches that turn into sugar and are at the top of the list of most common allergens, but there are a lot of other reasons.
+They are starches that turn into sugar and are at the top of the list of most common allergens and there are a lot of other reasons.
 Learn more from my Library article on grains.

 - Eat more vegetables.
 Every study that I review, no matter what the disease focus or overall diet plan, agrees that veggies are crucial.
 One reason is that they are what our intestinal good guy bacteria like to eat.
 Frozen vegetables are okay if you can’t get fresh.

 - Choose more organic foods.
+Chemical pollutants affect all of the body’s tissues and systems including metabolism.
 The Environmental Working Group is a great resource.
 They rate the foods they have found to be the most contaminated with pesticides and weedkillers and those that are safer.
 You can download a shopping guide and a list of hormone disrupting chemicals to avoid.
 CLICK HERE.

 - Plan meals a week at a time.
 A lot of our nutrition indiscretions occur when we are very hungry and our survival instincts lead us zombie-like to a vending machine or drive-through window.
 Twenty minutes a week of planning before going to the market will make sure you have what you need.
 You can pull something out of the freezer or turn on the crock pot before you head out for the day.